stratpoint-daniel-eullo/kafka-training/DAILY-DELIVERABLES.md

 # EventMart Daily Deliverables & Demo Requirements

+> **⚠️ Java Developer Track Only**
+> This guide is for the EventMart progressive project (Spring Boot).
+Data engineers follow the pure Kafka curriculum in [README-DATA-ENGINEERS.md](./README-DATA-ENGINEERS.md) and focus on CLI tools and platform-agnostic patterns.

 ## 📋 Overview

-Each day of the Kafka training builds upon the previous day's work, creating a complete EventMart e-commerce platform.
-Trainees must deliver specific components and demonstrate their functionality.
+Each day of the Kafka training builds upon the previous day's work, creating a complete EventMart e-commerce platform using Spring Boot.
+This is the Java Developer track project.

 ---